Feedback Policy 2021 in Adult Learning

 We are always interested in hearing our learners' views as we are dedicated to delivering the best learning experience possible.
 Feedback is very important to us and we welcome thoughts and suggestions, whether it be a query, compliment, course suggestion or complaint.

-We have a leaflet that tells our learners what to do if they want to:
+We have a leaflet available from centres that tells our learners what to do if they want to:

 - Compliment us on something we have done well.